rsandor/Solace/game/skills/unarmed/help/unarmed.help.md

   Make four attacks per round in battle.

 ## Cooldown Actions:
-The two-handed skill provides the following cooldown actions when a character wields no weapons at the given skill level:
+The unarmed skill provides the following cooldown actions when a character wields no weapons at the given skill level:

 * [Level 15] `Manipura Palm` (GCD, 4% SP)